-Following a panel on blockchain and cryptocurrencies held on Feburary 27, Patricia Connolly, Executive Director of the Center for Corporate Governance at Drexel’s LeBow College of Business, and Richard Godwin, Blockchain Strategy Lead at SEI Investments Company, help bring clarity to blockchain’s mystery.
+Following a panel on blockchain and cryptocurrencies held on Feburary 27, Patricia Connolly, Executive Director of the Raj and Kamla Gupta Governance Institute at Drexel’s LeBow College of Business, and Richard Godwin, Blockchain Strategy Lead at SEI Investments Company, help bring clarity to blockchain’s mystery.

 Blockchain’s potential to disrupt various industries and ultimately, the economy, has many people talking.
 The technology could conceivably change the way transactions – both financial and logistical – are processed.
 It’s important to understand the underlying technology in order to consider blockchain’s future applications.